jcahill53/hiking-trail-app/README.md

     a.
 Home Page - Welcomes the user to the site and provides access to a Register page for new users and a login page for returning users
     b.
 Register Page - allows a user to set up a new user account by submitting their name, email and password (connection to database in process)
     c.
 Login Page -  allows a user to login to the site by entering their email and password (connection to database in process)
     d.
 Trails Search - if login is successful, the user will be brought to the Trails Search page.
-They may enter any part of a  trail name.
+(If login is not successful they are redirected to the login page) They may enter any part of a  trail name.
 When submit is clicked a list of trails with names containing the search parameter is displayed.
 A user can then click on the Details for a trail to learn more info about the trail.
     e.
 Trail Details -  When the details for a trail are selected on the Trails Search page, a page displays that contains the trail name, information about parking for the trail and comments submitted by users.
-Users can select to add a new comment or update the parking lot status (e.g. overflowing, full, partially full, empty) (in process)
+Users can select to add a new comment or update the parking lot status (e.g. overflowing, full, partially full, empty)
     f.
-Add a comment = provides a page for users to add a comment for the trail (in process)
+Add a comment = provides a page for users to add a comment for the trail

 ---------------------------------------------------------------------------------
 6. Deployment